Hallotre/Museum-semester/README.md

 - **Virtual Tours:** Explore museum exhibits from the comfort of your home.
 - **Interactive Exhibits:** Engage with digital versions of museum artifacts.
 - **Educational Content:** Access detailed information and multimedia about exhibits.
-- **User Accounts:** Create and manage user profiles to personalize the experience.
-- **Search Functionality:** Easily find exhibits and artifacts within the museum.

 # License
 This project is licensed under the MIT License.